Iyashinouta/sd-colab-commands-browser/README.md

 # sd-colab-commands-browser
-SD Web UI Extension for Run Command Manually
+SD Web UI Extension to Run Command Manually

 To install it, clone the repo into the `extensions` directory and run colab: